mblstamps/stamps2024/ACCESS-jetstream2-computing-resource-request/README.md

 Once approved, and logged in, needed this page (https://allocations.access-ci.org/requests) in order to transfer ACCESS credits to a specific resource.
 For the appropriate allocation/Project, selected "Credits + Resources", then the text box that initially says "Add a resource to your exchange...", then selected "Indiana Jetstream2 CPU", then entered 196,000 (since I did this before the other 200,000 were available).
 Then for "Indiana Jetstream2 Storage" added the remaining 4,000, giving 4 TB of shared storage to use.
 After the other 200,000 are made available, repeat the process without adding anymore to Storage.

-### Requesting quota-limit increases so we can run up to 60 instances concurrently
+### Requesting quota-limit increases so we can run up to 60 instances concurrently, and requesting Manila (for shared volume)
 The allocation comes with a limit on the number of concurrent instances that can be run.
 I submitted a request when logged into Jetstream2 here: https://jetstream2.exosphere.app/exosphere/getsupport

 This is the text I submitted (after selecting the radio dial for “An Allocation”):